Winter Term Frequently Asked Questions

 When schedule of course offerings is available, please view the courses at Course Schedule.

-Registration for Winter Term may be done by logging into AP OneStop and clicking the link for Winter Term.
+Registration for Winter Term may be done by logging into AP OneStop and clicking the link for Spring I and for part of term click Winter Term.
+Registration instructions are also available online.
 Make sure to read about Winter Term and have a chat with your advisor about how Winter Term can help you.

 Yes, if the course is required for your program of study.